jscacco/faculty-voting/code/README.md

 This works on my computer (chrome window will pop-up with my gibborish) -- you may need to install some stuff, text me!

+App.js is the "main" file, Component folder stores things like buttons, voting block, etc., as well as theme folder.
+Pages folder will hold pages.
+See App.js for idea of what I have done so far (set up the typography/theme).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).